girishsg24/WarAndPeace/README.md

 # WarAndPeace
-Reads through the Novel War &amp; Peace &amp; generates a report on the number of time the certain names applear in the novel.
+Reads through the Novel War &amp; Peace &amp; generates a report on the number of times the certain names appear in the novel.